Phono stages@kemela

 With better power supplies, circuit board layout and higher quality closer tolerance electronic components you get better bass, purer timbres, soundstage width and depth, dynamics, air, and clarity.

 There is a large range of cartridges in the market place which require different settings and a phono stage with a wider range of settings allows best sound for a large percentage of cartridges.
-We can demonstrate how changing gain and loading settings affects the sound.

 Price range: